Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 Obviously, you could change the number 6 to any other number you want, too.

-3. Appeal to Reader Emotions Using Power Words
+3. Appeal to the Reader’s Emotions Using Power Words

-The best titles have some kind of emotional appeal, often using what some bloggers call “power words” to do so.
+The best titles have some emotional appeal, often using what some bloggers call “power words” to do so.

 Let’s take a look at our titles in progress again and add in some extra words and phrases: